By Clay Scott

 First Peoples Fund focuses on enhancing the crucial role Native artists can play in supporting economic growth, as well as sustaining the culture, traditions and well-being of Native peoples.
-Through this important work, and its focus on arts as an entrepreneurial driver of good jobs and financial capability, First Peoples Fund furthers the impact of the Foundation’s strategic framework, touches on all four portfolios of its funding strategy, and demonstrates the interlocking connections between them.
-(See sidebar for detail of how the work connects to each portfolio.)
+Through this important work, and its focus on arts as an entrepreneurial driver of good jobs and financial capability, First Peoples Fund furthers the impact of the Foundation’s strategic framework, touches on all four portfolios of its funding strategy—financial inclusion, enterprise development, work opportunity, access to capital—and demonstrates the interlocking connections between them.

-Lori Pourier (pictured above left) is the president of the First Peoples Fund, but before she was with First Peoples Fund—long before—she was already thinking about innovative ways to strengthen Native communities through culture and arts.
+Lori Pourier is the president of the First Peoples Fund, but before she was with First Peoples Fund—long before—she was already thinking about innovative ways to strengthen Native communities through culture and arts.

 “Growing up on the Pine Ridge Reservation,” she says, “I felt like I had my feet in two worlds.
 I was connected to the world of education, through my parents.
 I was also surrounded by traditional Lakota culture and values.
 I saw both of those things as a source of strength and of spiritual wealth.”